lizazhemchuzhina/SE/README.md

 ### How?
 Monitor logs, analyze them, notice any significant changes.
 ### What can you do with ML logs analyzer?
-The project is currently under development, so there are certain limitations to its functionality at the moment (but please keep in touch for future updates).\
+The project is currently under development, so there are certain limitations to its functionality at the moment (but please keep in touch for future updates).
-Currently your logs can be analyzed so that the most critical ones for failure prediction are selected.
+1. Logs can be analyzed so that the most critical ones for failure prediction are selected.
+2. Users are registered in the system and can be added to working groups that correspond to projects.
+3. Logs corresponding to projects can be stored and queried.
 ### Project presentation
 https://docs.google.com/presentation/d/1QaCWYwD5QQYgBTRzfzJL7RVKDnLpcdrF-FIhumKr3gk/edit?usp=sharing